gsi-upm/sematch-demo/README.md

 git clone https://github.com/gsi-upm/sematch-demo.git

 cd sematch-demo
 ```

 #### Run

-open search.py file, and in the `prepare_entities` function change the entities you want.
-The words should be common nouns and separate with spaces.
-You can also change the settings in the function.

 ```
 python server.py
 ```

-Contact Ganggao Zhu via  via gzhu [at] dit.upm.es if you have any problems with running this demo.
+Contact Ganggao Zhu via  via gzhu [at] dit.upm.es if you have any problems in running this demo.